| Kathleen

 Academy's workshops at the University of Pennsylvania's

 School of Veterinary Medicine at New Bolton Center.
+In 2018 Kathleen was elected "Dean of Sculpture".

 Winning the Academy's